dascritch/cpu-audio/TROUBLESHOOTING.md

 Troubleshoots
 -------------

+- [Chrome, Chromium and Safari aren't firing any error messages](https://github.com/dascritch/cpu-audio/issues/24) if the audio source cannot be loaded (bad declaration, CSP/CORS).
+If your player stays indefinetively in "loading" mode, please try with Firefox.

 - Audio and track files may not be able to download if served from another server : See your CORS, or [add a `crossorigin=""` attribute on `<audio>`](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes)

 - Hide an element only if the chapter track of a player is properly displayed.
 This one is tricky.